A fat tire bike, or fatbike, is an off-road bike with oversized tires that are especially designed for use on soft and uneven surfaces.

 Fat Bikes Fork & Suspension

-Fatbikes are equipped with wide forks that can accommodate its oversized tires.
+Fat bikes with wide forks can accommodate its oversized tires.
 The most common fork materials are aluminum and steel alloy, both of which are durable and inexpensive.

 Fat Tire Bike Wheels

-Bike wheels have several important features that you should keep in mind when choosing your new bike.
+Bike wheels have several essential features that you should keep in mind when choosing your new bike.

 If you do decide to choose steel rims, you will want to protect your investment by making sure the rims are corrosion-resistant.